Choosing the Right Reward and Incentive Vendor

-Organizations are looking for ways to use technology to improve incentive payout processing, management, and fulfillment for their employee recognition, health and wellness, customer surveys, product rebate, sales incentive, and channel partner initiatives.
+Organizations use the vendor selection process to look for ways to use technology to improve incentive payout processing, management, and fulfillment for their employee recognition, health and wellness, customer surveys, product rebates, sales incentives, and channel partner initiatives.

-This guide is to help the reader better understand the criteria and considerations needed when it comes to evaluating an incentive and reward provider.
+This guide is to help the reader better understand the criteria and considerations needed during the incentive and reward vendor selection processes.

 Table of Contents: